 - With the instructor’s permission, share-out during a class session to enhance relevant content for peers.

-- Create or share videos or other promotional materials to generate excitement around the activity. *Note: students should receive permission to from the external organization prior to using or promoting their work.
+- Create or share videos or other promotional materials to generate excitement around the activity.*

 - Replicate the activity on campus.